TheWCKD/CoronaVirus-Outbreak-App/README.md

 That's all.

 <h2>Why is the app closed source?
-Why don't you post the source code</h2>
+Why don't you post the source code?</h2>

 I have received these 2 questions a lot.
-The answer is that there are a lot of scammers out there in this period and I'm afraid they can modify the code to their benefit, so I won't be posting the source code for now.
+The answer is that there are a lot of scammers out there in this period and I'm afraid they can modify the code to their benefit, so I won't be posting the source code, at least for now.

 <h2> The story behind</h2>